 Central retinal vein occlusion leads to hypoxia in the retinal tissues and the subsequent release of vascular endothelial growth factor (VEGF) and inflammatory mediators.
 Complications of this include macular edema, vitreous hemorrhage, and neovascular glaucoma.

-Iris neovascularization develops in 2/3 of cases of ischemic central retinal vein occlusion.
-When iris neovascularization develops, 1/3 of these develop neovascular glaucoma.
+Iris neovascularization develops in two-thirds of cases of ischemic central retinal vein occlusion.
+When iris neovascularization develops, one-third of these develop neovascular glaucoma.
 A total of 10% of these cases occur in combination with branched retinal artery occlusion.
 The most important risk factors for iris neovascularization are poor visual acuity, large areas of retinal capillary nonperfusion, and intraretinal blood.

 In non-ischemic central retinal vein occlusion, initial follow-up should at 3 months, although the patient should return sooner if the vision deteriorates.
 Patients with ischemic central retinal vein occlusion should be monitored on a monthly basis for 6 months for the development of anterior segment neovascularization or neovascular glaucoma, with gonioscopy performed at each visit prior to dilation.
 Patients treated with anti-VEGF agents should be observed for a similar duration after discontinuation of the drugs.
 Patients should be monitored for up to 2 years to assess for significant ischemia and macular edema.